ndrakos/blog/_posts/2022-09-26-Quiescent_Galaxies_in_COSMOS-Web.md

 | 9  | 1         (1)|   1        (1)|
 | 10 | 1         (1)|   1        (1)|

 There are a couple of things I didn't expect here!
-The first is that at a depth of 28 mag, all of the quiecent galaxies above $5\times 10^9$ solar masses will be detected.
-The other thing I didn't expect is that since all the quiescent galaxies are expected to be very massive at high redshift galaxies, we should detect **all** the quiescent galaxies in the field at high redshift.
+The first is that at a depth of 28 mag, all of the quiecent galaxies above $$5\times 10^9$$ solar masses will be detected.
+The other thing I didn't expect is that since all the quiescent galaxies are expected to be very massive at high redshift galaxies, we could detect **all** the quiescent galaxies in the field at high redshift.
 Note that quiescent galaxies very well might not actually exist at redshifts ~10.
 However, it seems likely that COSMOS-Web will contain the highest-redshift quiescent galaxy detected.

 ## Number Densities

-Here is the number density as a function of redshift (similar to Fig. 7 in Merlin et. al 2019)
+Here is the number density as a function of redshift (similar to Fig. 7 in Merlin et. al 2019).
+Error bars are just the Poisson noise.

 <img src="{{ site.baseurl }}/assets/plots/20220926_QGs.png">

 The dashed lines show n(>z)=1 for different survey volumes.
-I believe 100 arcmin2  should be similar to CEERS, and 300 arcmin^2 should be similar to JADES.
+100 arcmin^2  should be similar to CEERS, and 300 arcmin^2 should be similar to JADES.

 If I overlay this on top of the Merlin plot I find the following: